Senior Resources » 8 Thrifty Tips for Seniors to Save Money When Eating Out

 2. Split meals.

 Most restaurants give their customers a lot of food.
-And while you can rest assured you’re always getting your money’s worth, there’s a thrifty solution.
-Next time you order a big meal, split it with your dining companion!
-Not only will you save money, but you won’t run the risk of feeling overstuffed afterward.
+So, the next time you order a big meal, split it with your dining companion!
+Not only will you save money, but you won’t run the risk of feeling bloated afterward.
 It’s a win-win for both you and your wallet!

 3. Don’t order appetizers.

-Appetizers are yummy, and they’re a delicious segue into a meal.
-However, the average price of appetizers in restaurants throughout the US is $7.10.
-And while that might not seem like too much, $7.10 can add up quickly if you’re always ordering appetizers with every meal.
-So, the next time you’re tempted to order some egg rolls or spinach artichoke dip, resist the urge.
+Appetizers are a delicious segue into a meal.
+Sadly, the average price of appetizers in restaurants in the US is $7.10.
+And while that might not seem like too much, $7.10 can add up quickly if you order appetizers with every meal.
+Whenever you’re tempted to order some egg rolls or that delicious spinach artichoke dip, resist the urge.
 Your stomach might not be too happy with you, but your bank account certainly will be!

 4. Use gift cards.

 Gift cards are the proverbial gift that keeps on giving.
 Most of us receive a gift card or two from relatives around the holidays.
-While it can be easy to tuck them away in a drawer and forget all about them, don’t let them sit around and collect dust!
+While it can be easy to leave them in a gift bag and forget all about them, don’t let them sit around and collect dust!
 Instead, bring them with you next time you go to your favorite restaurant or coffee shop and enjoy the savings.

 5. Order specials.

-Most restaurants offer daily specials, and many times, these specials are actually cheaper than other items on the menu.
-Of course, this isn’t the only kind of special that might save you money!
-Oftentimes, restaurants offer early bird specials.
+Most restaurants offer daily specials, but there’s also another kind: early bird specials.
 According to SocialTables, these discounts typically offer 10-25% off the standard pricing.
 Sure, this means that you’ll have to eat a little earlier than normal, but we happen to think the savings are worth it!

 Advertisement.